j1wilmot/offsite_payments/README.md

 2. Markets served by this integration
 3. List of major supported payment methods
 4. Your most recent Certificate of PCI Compliance
-5. Reason that the [Universal API](https://github.com/Shopify/offsite_payments/blob/master/lib/offsite_payments/integrations/universal.rb)* cannot be used for you integraiton.
+5. Reason that the [Universal API](https://github.com/Shopify/offsite_payments/blob/master/lib/offsite_payments/integrations/universal.rb)* cannot be used for you integration.

 *The Universal API defines standard set of requests and callbacks that can be used to integrate with Shopify.
 A sample app and documentation are hosted here.
 This is the route we recommend for all future integrations.

 ## Installation